 These are all questions that will lead to some quite unhelpful answers if you think about it – these questions don’t help you get to where you want to be.

-In fact, the answers will probably make you feel even worse because they’re geared up to label you as failure.
+In fact, the answers will probably make you feel even worse because they’re geared up to label you as a failure.

 The answers might question your ability,